 - Enter your recipients’ fax number in the TO field.
 Make sure this number is followed by your fax providers domain, which would like this: “@faxprovider.com”.
 For example, you want to send a fax to the number 333-333-333 and your fax provider is Efax.
 The address you include in the TO field should look like this: 333333333@Efaxsend.com (which is their domain on their help page or welcome email).

 - Time to enter a message on the cover sheet.
 You don’t have to have to include a message; however, you can add a message in the subject or message field of the email if you please.

 - Attach your document(s).
-Remember, you can only fax documents titled DOC, JPG, TIFF, BMP, XLS, or TXT, although some services may allow more file compatibility.
+Remember, you can send documents in the following formats DOC, JPG, TIFF, BMP, XLS, or TXT, and some services may allow more file compatibility.
 The easiest way to upload these documents is from Google Drive which is very easy to access through Gmail.
 However, you can upload documents from Dropbox, iCloud, or your computer files.
 Click the drive icon located beside the paper clip icon.

 - Your fax is ready to go.
 You’re almost done, all you have to do is click the send button and zip- it’s off to its desired location!

-The beauty of a fax from email is the process is fairly quick.
-It usually doesn’t take much longer than 60 seconds to deliver a fax.
-In fact, you will receive either a confirmation or error message within that minute to confirm the process of your fax.
+The beauty of a fax from email is that the process is fairly quick.
+It usually doesn’t take much longer than 60 seconds to complete the transmission.
+In fact, you will receive either a confirmation or error message within that minute to confirm the process of your document.

 We want to help you the best way we can.
-So, to make this process much easier and stress-free for you, we highly recommend using Gmail fax for free.
+So, to make this process much easier and stress-free for you, we highly recommend using free trials.
 Most faxing services offer a one-month free trial; you need to take advantage of it!